cbonoz/consensus-grow-18/README.md

 POST /api/deliveries/add
 [
     {
-        "itemId": XXXX, // uuid of the received item.
-        "locationId": XXXXX, // uuid of the receiving location "lat": XXXX, // latitude of the receiver "lng": XXX // longitude of the receiver "timeMs": XXXXX // time of delivery
+        "itemId": XXXX, // uuid of the received item. (id) "locationId": XXXXX, // uuid of the receiving location (id) "lat": XXXX, // latitude of the receiver (float) "lng": XXX // longitude of the receiver (float) "timeMs": XXXXX // time of delivery (time ms) },
-    },
     ...
 ]